 Bumblebees eat nectar and pollen, both of which are found in flowers.
-Pollen is eaten mainly by the queen and the grubs as it is full of protein, although the workers eat some too.
+Pollen is eaten mainly by the queen and the grubs as it is full of protein, the workers eat a little too.
 Nectar is mainly water with different types of sugary substances in it.
 Honey is just nectar that has less water and so the sugar has become more concentrated.

 Pollination happens when a pollen grain from the anthers (male parts) of a flower

 is placed on the stigma (female part).
 The pollen can be carried by wind, an animal, and in some rare cases water to the stigma.
-Bumblebees are very good at this as :
+Bumblebees are very good at pollination as :

-1. the depend on flowers totally for food (pollen and nectar), so are common visitors.
+1. They depend on flowers totally for food (pollen and nectar), so are common visitors.

 2. They learn where the nectaries of complicated flowers are, and how to get at the nectar, so visit many species of the same flower.
 Pollination only happens when a pollen grain lands on the stigma of the same species of flower.

 3. They are so hairy, and their hairs are branched, so pollen sticks to them and is easily passes on to the sticky stigma of a flower.